autarch/blog.urth.org/content/posts/2020-05-08-comparing-code-quality-meta-tools.md

   types: [file, yaml]
 ```

-This config tells pre-commit how to execute yamllint, and on what types of file.
+This config tells pre-commit how to execute yamllint, and on what types of files.
 The `language: python` bit tells pre-commit that this plugin needs python.
 The pre-commit tool supports many languages, including Perl, Go, Ruby, JS (Node), Rust, and more.
 And not only does pre-commit know how to _execute_ these plugins, but it also knows how to install their dependencies and how to sequester those deps into a virtualenv-like system.
 So for Ruby it will use [rbenv][23] and install all of the gems a tool depends on in an rbenv for just that tool.

 Mind blown!
 The pre-commit project itself maintains a huge number of plugin definitions, and some tools include pre-commit config in their repo directly.